Privacy Policy

 • administrative and technical controls to restrict access to personal data to a ‘need to know’ basis.

-• Regular security audits, both internal and external (Cyber Essentials plus, ISO 27001)
+• regular security audits, both internal and external (Cyber Essentials plus, ISO 27001)

 • technological security measures, including fire walls, encryption, and anti- virus software; and